 Oh, why can’t every workday be a Tuesday?
-According to a survey from our company's Accountemps division, work productivity starts strong on Monday, peaks on Tuesday morning and then tapers off for the rest of the week.
+According to an Accountemps survey, work productivity starts strong on Monday, peaks on Tuesday morning and then tapers off for the rest of the week.

 Of course, every day can’t be Tuesday, and accounting and finance professionals can’t turn their 40+ hour weeks into a single day’s to-do list.
 So how you can be more productive at work regardless of what the calendar says?